 Advanced diagnosis and treatment for prostate cancer

 Prostate cancer is the most common cancer among men in the United States.
-The American Cancer Society estimates over 220,000 men will be diagnosed with prostate cancer this year.
-In Nebraska alone, almost 1,200 men will be diagnosed.
+The American Cancer Society estimates over 175,000 men will be diagnosed with prostate cancer this year.

-Our board certified doctors, colorectal surgeons, nurses, pharmacists, oncology nurse navigators and others from your treatment team are here to provide diagnosis, treatment and support you every step of the way.
+Our board certified doctors, urologists, nurses, pharmacists, oncology nurse navigators and others from your treatment team are here to provide diagnosis, treatment and support you every step of the way.

 Studies link the following with increased risk of prostate cancer:

 - Occurs more often in African-American men and in Caribbean men of African ancestry

 - Family history – having a father or brother with prostate cancer more than doubles your risk; it is higher for those with a brother with prostate cancer than a father with prostate cancer

 - Inherited gene changes